Saturday, August 6th, 2011

 The sleep of babies is a very profitable empire.
 We have many books and experts on the topic—Dr. Ferber, Dr. Karp, Dr. Sears and Dr. Weissbluth, to name a few.
 I’ve read them all.
 I may have even taken notes in the margins.
 Seriously.
 I had a colicky first-born, so in desperation I poured over every book I could find.
 The empire extends way beyond books, though; we have built a whole industry around the sleep of babies—creating the nursery (don’t get me wrong—I loved that part) and buying the crib, the crib set, the mobile, the rocker, the swing, and all the other gear.
 I remember my husband almost throwing up on himself on our first trip to Babies-R-Us in the U.S. when I was five-months pregnant.
 I insisted we needed the $300 five-piece crib set (bumper, blanket, sheet, ruffle and I can’t even remember the fifth item—oh yeah, diaper bag—who has time to be refilling a diaper bag?) and he thought I was out of my mind.
 I remember feeling quietly devastated we couldn’t agree on buying it because it was ESSENTIAL, couldn’t he see that?

 I was reminded of this in my recent conversation with my sister-in-law because I think we have it all wrong when it comes to babies and sleep in the West.
 I don’t think infants need to be in their own crib to sleep when they are so young.
 I no longer think it’s the best approach.
 Issues like these are what fueled the creation of InCultureParent.
 While I know a decent amount about the world and other countries, I knew very little when it came to raising children in other countries and cultural beliefs around childrearing.
-Despite all the time I spent online on American parenting websites, I always felt the answers were different sides of the same coin and were just so–for lack of a better word–American.
-While the rest of my life was filled with diversity in everything from the food I cooked, where I lived, whom I married, the music I listened to, the books I read, the languages I spoke, the friends I had–the information I found about childrearing was all in the same dominant cultural vein, which was largely white American and European (and mainly British at that).
+Despite all the time I spent online on American parenting websites, I always felt the answers were different sides of the same coin and were just so—for lack of a better descriptor—white American.
+While the rest of my life was filled with diversity in everything from the food I cooked, where I lived, whom I married, the books I read, the languages I spoke, the friends I had, the information I found about childrearing was all in the same dominant cultural vein, which was largely white American.
 It didn’t mesh with the way I lived the rest of my life and yet this was the most crucial aspect of life now: my children.
 So I set out to discover what other cultures do, and InCultureParent materialized in the process.